mattmight/bib2sx/README.md

 # bib2sx

-`bib2sx` is a command-line tool for parsing BibTeX files (by default) into S-Expressions.
+`bib2sx` is a command-line tool (written in Racket) for parsing BibTeX files (by default) into S-Expressions.

 It also supports outputing to JSON, XML and (canonicalized) BibTeX.